 During your first exam, your acupuncturist will spend time getting to know you and your health concerns.
 You may be asked a wide range of questions about your symptoms, eating, exercise, sleep habits, emotional states and anything that may offer insight into your health.

-Your practitioner will also employ diagnostic tools that are unique to acupuncture and TCM such as tongue and pulse diagnosis.
+Your practitioner will also employ diagnostic tools that are unique to acupuncture and Eastern medicine such as abdominal palpation, tongue and pulse diagnosis.